 Hale is a very small town located in the state of Michigan.
 With a population of 3,518 people and two constituent neighborhoods, Hale is the 257th largest community in Michigan.

-Hale is a blue-collar town, with 36.96% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Hale is a town of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Hale who work in sales jobs (14.41%), office and administrative support (8.91%), and maintenance occupations (7.35%).
+When you are in Hale, you'll notice that it is more blue-collar than most other communities in America.
+35.07% of Hale’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Hale is a town of sales and office workers, service providers, and production and manufacturing workers.
+There are especially a lot of people living in Hale who work in sales jobs (18.94%), office and administrative support (9.23%), and healthcare (7.64%).

-The citizens of Hale have a very low rate of college education: just 7.93% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Hale has a very low overall level of education: only 7.66% of people over 25 hold a 4-year college degree or higher.

-The per capita income in Hale in 2010 was $21,321, which is middle income relative to Michigan and the nation.
-This equates to an annual income of $85,284 for a family of four.
+The per capita income in Hale in 2010 was $20,916, which is middle income relative to Michigan, and lower middle income relative to the rest of the US.
+This equates to an annual income of $83,664 for a family of four.

 The most common language spoken in Hale is English.
 Other important languages spoken here include Spanish and German.